 RETIRED STAFF SGT.
 GLYNDON G. MURPHY

-Soldiers, Marines, Sailors and Airmen have many things in common, one of which is running.
+Marines, sailors, Soldiers and airmen have many things in common, one of which is running.
 Some run only when it is time for their physical fitness tests, while others may run as a hobby.
-Regardless of the reason, running is a part of who we are as service members.
-I didn’t realize how big a part of my life running was until it was taken away.
+Regardless the reason, running is a part of who we are as service members.
+I didn’t realize how big a part of my life it was until it was taken away.